llvm/llvm-project/clang/docs/LanguageExtensions.rst

 **Description**:

-The ``__builtin_cpu_supports`` function detects at runtime if target CPU supports features specified in string argument.
-It returns positive integer if all features are supported and 0 otherwise.
-Names of features and format is target specific.
+The ``__builtin_cpu_supports`` function detects at runtime if the target CPU supports features specified in string argument.
+It returns a positive integer if all features are supported and 0 otherwise.
+Names of features and format are target specific.
 For example on AArch64 features are combined using ``+`` like this ``__builtin_cpu_supports("flagm+sha3+lse+rcpc2+fcma+memtag+bti+sme2")``.
-If feature name is not supported or format is wrong, compiler will issue a warning and replace builtin by constant 0.
+If a feature name is not supported or the format is wrong, the compiler will issue a warning and replace builtin by the constant 0.

 Query for this feature with ``__has_builtin(__builtin_cpu_supports)``.